Van Cliburn: Personal life

 In 1996, Cliburn was named in a lawsuit by his domestic partner of 17 years, mortician Thomas Zaremba.
 In the suit, Zaremba claimed entitlement to a portion of Cliburn's income and assets and asserted that he might have been exposed to HIV, causing emotional distress.
 Cliburn denied the allegations, with his attorney, Dee Kelly, stating that "Van Cliburn categorically denies the charges."
 Cliburn's defense team further maintained that the claims were not only false, but that they amounted to extortion.
 Zaremba's attorney, Mike McCurley, acknowledged that Zaremba did not have AIDS and further admitted that "he had no reason to believe that Cliburn has HIV."
 The claims were dismissed by a trial court and rejected by an appellate court, on the basis that palimony suits were not permitted in the state of Texas unless the relationship is based on a written agreement.

 Cliburn was known as a night owl.
-He often practiced until 4:30 or 5 a.m., waking around 1:30 p.m.
+He often practiced the piano until 4:30 or 5:00 am, then slept until around 1:30 pm.
 "You feel like you're alone and the world's asleep, and it's very inspiring."

 Death

 On August 27, 2012, Cliburn's publicist announced that the pianist had advanced bone cancer, had undergone treatment and was "resting comfortably at home" in Fort Worth, where he received around-the-clock care.
-Cliburn died on February 27, 2013, at the age of seventy-eight.
+Cliburn died on February 27, 2013, at the age of 78.

 Cliburn was a member of Broadway Baptist Church in Fort Worth and attended regularly when he was in town.
-His services were held on March 3, 2013, at the Broadway Baptist Church with entombment at Greenwood Memorial Park Mausoleum in Fort Worth.
+His services were held on March 3, 2013, at the Broadway Baptist Church, with entombment at Greenwood Memorial Park Mausoleum in Fort Worth.
 His obituary lists as his only survivor his "friend of longstanding", Thomas L. Smith.